 Other pursuits include steady accompaniment work for the Metropolitan Opera Guild, dance accompaniment at Mark Morris Dance Group, NYU, Mason Gross School of the Arts and Montclair State University, and sideman work with stylistically eclectic music groups in New York City, playing styles that range from instrumental jazz to burlesque to hip hop to Iranian punk rock.

 After spending significant time honing his craft, Alex has stepped out over the past couple of years as a leader.
-His debut album “near, far, beyond” is set for release in the Fall of 2018.
-It will feature all originals, each and everyone a reflection of Alex's world travels and musical experiences.
+His debut album “near, far, beyond” a collection of 8 originals reflecting Alex's world travels and musical experiences, was released in October 2018 to critical acclaim.
 The album features David Smith on trumpet, Steve Kortyka on tenor saxophone, Jay Sawyer on drums and John Tate on bass.
 Alex is also member of a Just Play!, an interactive trio featuring Steve Whipple on bass and Peter Traunmueller on drums that brings a collaborative approach and energy to playing jazz standards and other material.

 Alex currently resides in Jersey City, New Jersey.